 - Encourage health equality – you wouldn’t make fun of someone with a physical disease like cancer, so treat mental diseases with the same respect.
 If someone opens up to you about their mental health be supportive and encourage them to get help.

 - Be conscious of your language – your words have power.
-Avoid using language that puts illness first (bipolar person) and instead choose person-first language (person with a bipolar disorder).
+Avoid using language that puts illness first (bipolar person) and instead choose the person-first language (person with bipolar disorder).